lpowell/SimplePowerShellHTTPServer/README.md

 SPHS logs to the console by default.
 Optionally, a log file can also be specified.
 The default log file location is MyDocuments\SPHSLog.txt.
 Log times are in UTC.
 Logs are somewhat verbose, and will be worked on in the future.

+To shutdown the server, send a post request with header Action and value Shutdown.
+    Invoke-WebRequest 192.168.10.1:1234 -Method POST -Headers @{"Action"="Shutdown"}

 ## Full usage
 Parameters:
 * URL